annb-lab/annb-lab.github.io/_pages/people.md

 feature_row5:
   - image_path: /assets/images/genome.png
     excerpt: "<b> Anita Nikolsky</b><br>
 	Anita will be joining our lab in the Fall 2021.
-She is interested in understanding how different vaccine dosage regimens fundamentally alters the evolutionary process behind the adaptive immune response and will applying our lineage tracking strategies to B-cells.<br>
+She is interested in understanding how different vaccine dosage regimens fundamentally alters the evolutionary process behind the adaptive immune response and will be applying our lineage tracking strategies to B-cells.<br>
 	"
     style: "width:150px;"
     row_style: "display: flex; width:100%"